GabrielLugooo/GabrielLugooo/README.md

 I am a recent graduate as a systems analyst and cybersecurity analyst.
 I also like to continue learning, so I have taken anothers courses in the IT industry that help me continue to expand my horizon of knowledge, develop my professional skills, and solve organizational problems.
 I am passionate about helping others, so I share information on topics related to technology, IT, and cybersecurity on my social networks.

-Also I like science, books, learn & play music (most part piano, but i was dj & producer in the past!), mtbike & running trials, bmx & skate, portrait photography (worked like one for a while!) and woodworking.
-I have an entrepreneurial mind, In the past i had a neigborhood supermarket for 10 years, a small computer store - it service, and started my own small overzise t-shirt brand (about skate & bmx).

 <!-- QUOTE -->
 <p align="right">
     <q><i>Passion drives me, Curiosity guides me</i></q> - by Me 😎<br>